In order to prevent the spread of the novel coronavirus, we announce measures of Waseda University Library.

 - [For University ID card holders] A student or faculty/staff ID is required to use library services.
 If you don’t have it yet, please consult the office you are belonging to first.

 - [For alumni] Please prepare your Waseda Card or Alumni Association Card.
 For more details from here (In Japanese only).
-You will also be asked to provide your contact information on the “Application Form for Special Entry to the Library”.

 - [For library card users] If you come to libraries for the first time, we will issue/renew the library card for you at the Information Desk of the Central Library on the second floor.
 If you have the library card but expired, please bring it with you.
 For more details from here.